cielito-lindo-productions/koken-multilanguage/README.md

 6. Translate the strings into the desired languages.

 7. Once finished enable translation caching via the plugin settings.
-This loads tem faster but also makes translations more reliable for your page visitors.
+This loads translations faster but also makes them more reliable for your page visitors.

 Further information
 ---------
-If you want to get some further information about this plugin please read [this](https://www.cielitolindo.de/essays/2017/10/enable-multi-language-support-on-a-koken-site/) blog post
+If you want to get some further information about this plugin please [read this blog post](https://www.cielitolindo.de/essays/2017/10/enable-multi-language-support-on-a-koken-site/)

 Changelog